Grigoletti2001/project-1-the-game/README.md

 -The cards are to be shuffled upon the start or restart of every game.
 -The game lasts 5 minutes for levels easy/medium, 7 for hard.
 -The amount of cards shall be 36 total for all levels.
--Easy cards will match a famous painting to the same famous painting.
-Medium will have French word to English word.
-Hard will have famous Book Cover or scene to Author.
+-Regular cards will match a famous painting to the same famous painting.
+(Extra:Medium will have French word to English word.
+Hard will have famous Book Cover or scene to Author.)
 - There must be a timer. it starts as soon the screen loads.
 - Every time the player scores a match they will earn 15 seconds on by HITTING A BUTTON THATS AVAILABLE FOR  a a randomly determined amound of time (between 5-30).
 - include a restart button.